ssmirr/appdev-chapters/adding-routes.md

 Get some practice at wiring up routes by implementing `/paper` and `/scissors`, similarly.

 Then, implement the homepage by defining the route for just plain `/`.
-Once you've implemented all four routes in the **specs** above, then your job as the back-end developer is done!
+Once you've implemented all four routes in the **specs** above, then your job is done!

 ### Addendum: Custom Controller Files